VMFS Recovery™: saving scan results to speed up repeating disk scans

 Check "Developer mode" and specify "Write sectors" and "Write Tree" with paths to some existing folder and add a file name.
 Just make sure it won't write anything to the damaged disk.

-Please be advised that scan cache is set independently for each file system.
-So if you need to scan VMFS disk, you need to set up scan cache in VMFS section.
+Please be advised that the scan cache is set independently for each file system.
+So if you need to scan the VMFS disk, you need to set up a scan cache in the VMFS section.

 Normally we place some temporary path at the system disk like: "C:\diskinternals\sectors.cache" and "C:\diskinternals\tree.cache" or "C:\temp\sectors" and "C:\temp\tree".
 We use C: disk because it's normally a Windows system disk.
 Actual file names, extension, and folder can be changed to any that suits you.